coreyja/coreyja.com/blog/automating-screenshots-and-github-actions/index.md

   - automating
 ---

+### TLDR

+While tinkering at my family's lake house, I discovered my automated screenshots were broken.
+Instead of using a Personal Access Token (blegh), I roped in a friend for some "research" that turned into launching a whole new crate.
+Now I've got a custom OIDC server handling my GitHub automations, and I can say goodbye to PAT headaches!

 ## Introduction

 I’ve been using [`shot-scraper`](https://github.com/simonw/shot-scraper?tab=readme-ov-file#shot-scraper) by [Simin Willson](https://simonwillison.net/) to take screenshots of my blog everyday, and commit them back to my blogs git repo.
 This makes it easy to check what my site looks like currently on a few screen sizes, and gives me a way to see how my blog has changed over time!